scottmuc/infrastructure/pi/README.md

    delegte resolution to one of the upstream providers (I didn't know this going into things).
 I wanted to avoid third-party upstream providers in the first place.
-4. Not a fan that it's a fork of [`dnsmasq`][dnsmasq] and that it is in a state where it cannot receive upstream updates anymore.
+4. Not a fan that it's a fork of [`dnsmasq`][dnsmasq].
-5. Why can I not install it via `apt-get insall`?
+5. Why can I not install it via `apt-get intsall`?
+And if I can, why the `curl bash`?
+6. I sense that pi-hole is intended to be more of an appliance type application and therefore it's best to dedicate a machine to it.
+It doesn't appear to play well in a shared server.

+Some of my complaints might be me not understanding things but the more I looked into it, the more layers and confusion I found.

 [pi-hole]: https://pi-hole.net/
 [dnsmasq]: https://docs.pi-hole.net/ftldns/dns-resolver/